bhamodi/Matrix-Calculator/README.md

 # Matrix-Calculator

 A simple matrix calculator coded in C++.
 Looking forward to expanding operations by designing new algorithms for the more complex matrix operations.
-This tool is unique because it elgantly outputs matrices in standard format.
+This tool is unique because it elegantly outputs matrices in standard format.
 Currently supports matrices of up to 10x10 size.

 ## Supported Matrix Operations